nalipour/nalipour.github.io/index.markdown

 layout: home
 ---

-**Lotus**, inspired by my first name *Niloufar* نیلوفر (meaning :lotus:*waterlily*:lotus: in Persian), represents beauty, purity, and the potential for growth in the face of adversity.
-Much like the waterlily that rises from the mud to bloom in the sunlight, the lotus symbolizes the journey of self-discovery and transformation.
+**Lotus**, inspired by my first name *Niloufar* نیلوفر (meaning :lotus:*waterlily*:lotus: in Persian), symbolizes beauty, purity, and resilience, representing the journey of self-discovery and transformation.

 **Metamorphosis**, inspired by Kafka's transformative tale, represents change—though in my context it’s a journey of continual progress, shedding old limitations, and embracing new knowledge and ideas.